cisagov/cset/docs/trouble_shooting_dev.md

 Here the issue is with the package seen: `lodash`

-To fix this simplie run `npm install --save lodash`
+To fix this simply run `npm install --save lodash`

 After installing, rerun server `ng serve`